 There you can follow the entire process to ensure that your family legacy is preserved for future generations.

-With regular care your metallic family heirlooms can also be preserved for further generations.
-You will obviously want to be gentle with these artifacts but there are considerations for each particular metal.
+With regular care, your metallic family heirlooms can also be preserved for further generations.
+You will want to be gentle with these artifacts but there are considerations for each particular metal.

-Similar with your photographs and documents you will want to store these under the same light and temperature conditions.
+Similar to your photographs and documents you will want to store these under the same light and temperature conditions.